 One of the most important areas to socialize your dog in is how to associate with other dogs.
 You want to get your pup comfortable around other dogs, but be patient, because it can take them awhile to get the hang of it.

 First of all, leave the house—with some precautions and caveats.
-Socializing around other dogs will go much better early on if both dogs are on neutral territory with plenty of space."
+Dog socialization will go much better early on if both dogs are on neutral territory with plenty of space."
 Second, start by letting your dog simply observe other dogs without getting too close.
 Keeping a safe distance will help keep your dog more comfortable.
 You can do this by going to a dog park, but staying outside the fence, or by hanging out along a popular dog walking route.
 Stay as far away from the other dog as you need to.
 If your dog starts to react by lunging or barking, calmly walk the other way until your dog calms down.

 Create a positive association with other dogs by rewarding your dog with treats.
 If a dog catches your dog's attention, give your dog a treat.
 Your dog will eventually start to associate other dogs with positive experiences.
 Once your dog gets 100% comfortable seeing dogs from a distance, you can start to move closer.
 Go only as close as your dog remains calm.

 Once your dog seems comfortable, you can start interacting with other dogs by taking parallel walks together.
 Sometimes referred to as decompression walks, or "sniffaris," these side-by-side walks allow dogs to engage in their environment more than with each other, while still enjoying the company of another canine.
 This is a much-preferred option to a dog park, which can be overwhelming for under-socialized dogs, and there's less room for interaction with an aggressive dog, which may set back your progress.
 Eventually, you'll be setting up playdates for your dog!